shoprunback/documentation/source/includes/api/catalog/_brand.md

 $brand->save();
 ```

-> The above command (except for PHP) returns JSON structured like this:
+> The above command returns JSON structured like this:

 ```json
 {